Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 Scholarly Consensus: The Hijab is a form of mandatory modesty (Fardh) and an act of worship (Ibadah).

 • Theological View: Scholars view Hijab as a divine command intended for the dignity, honor, and protection of women, establishing a boundary between the sexes that prioritizes respect over objectification.
+The reciprocal ruling for the male perspective when a Man Sees Woman Without Hijab is for the man to immediately lower his gaze (Ghad al-Basar).

 • Contradiction: Forcing a woman to wear Hijab is against the principles of Islam, as worship must be performed with free will and sincerity (Niyyah).
 Therefore, if Hijab is enforced by coercion, it is oppression, but the garment itself is a symbol of liberation from secular societal standards of beauty.